Individual learning styles

 Then we were at the Medicare office waiting for our ticket to be called, and I had exactly no idea that he recognised numbers up to 14, seeing as he seemed to have difficulty counting to 12 (though he can go to 10 forward and back).
 Well, who needs to parrot numbers anyway if you can read and manipulate them, I say :P

 Sometime after I took him through the very basics again, but I was using Stuff.
 You have a pen.
-There's another two pens?
+There’s another two pens?
 How many pens?
 Fwee, he says.
 Yes.
 And now how many apples in the fruit bowl?
 Coiunt them.
 There were seven.
-Now he has one and Ruan has one, how many left?
+Now he has one and Smidge has one, how many left?
 Five.
 Good.
-There's your lesson in addition and substraction for the day, and about all he had the attention span for.
+There’s your lesson in addition and substraction for the day, and about all he had the attention span for.

 Fast forward a little bit again with the absolute once in a blue moon explanation of addition and subtraction as appropriate situations come up.
-Josh has been raiding the local video store lately, and hired out weeklies for the kids.
+JJ has been raiding the local video store lately, and hired out weeklies for the kids.
 They got 5 videos.
-Tao watched 2 of them.
+Tiny watched 2 of them.
 He then told me that he had borrowed 5 videos, and watched 2, which meant he had 3 left to watch.
 No prompting, no explanations, just him straight off the bat.

 So today I took a plunge and broached the subject of multiplication.
 He had been foraging in the fridge for a snack, and asked if he could have some of my chocolate (Whittakers, yum!).
 I said there was a bit up the top already broken off that he could have.
 He took that, and asked if I’d broken it off for him.
 I said no, it was the other half of the bit I’d eaten earlier, I’d broken it because I didn’t want to eat too much chocolate.
 How many pieces did he have in his bit?
 Four.
 That was half of what was there originally, which means there was twice that, two lots of four (four plus four) is eight.

-Tao started nibbling it down block by block, cheerfully announcing "Now there's three...now there's two...now there's one...all gone!"
-Very cutely, not that I'm biased or anything,
+Tiny started nibbling it down block by block, cheerfully announcing “Now there’s three…now there’s two…now there’s one…all gone!”
+Very cutely, not that I’m biased or anything,

 Biology

-When we first told the kids we were going to have another baby (many months ago now), and that it was growing in Mummy's tummy, Tao of course wanted to know "How did it get in there?"
+When we first told the kids we were going to have another baby (many months ago now), and that it was growing in Mummy’s tummy, Tiny of course wanted to know “How did it get in there?”

 Yeh, right.
 “How?”

 if I could have thought straight I would have explained it to him but I was laughing much too hard.
-Josh being slightly prudish successfully managed to distract him before he could press for further answers.
-I'm sure it will come up again.
+JJ being slightly prudish successfully managed to distract him before he could press for further answers.
+I’m sure it will come up again.

 To date I’ve been showing him fetal development stuff online, he knows that boys can’t have babies because they don’t have uteruses, and that babies get food through an umbilical cord (which looks like a rope) from the placenta (which is made of meat), and when they’re born they don’t usually have teeth and have to have booby juice until they’re big enough to have food.